rewired-gh/astro-blog-rewired/src/content/post/blog-arch.md

 }
 ```

-Speaking of hover effects, here's a handy Tailwind CSS trick.
+Here is a handy Tailwind CSS trick.
 It adds a `hocus` variant and allows you to target both hover and focus states simultaneously, therefore reducing code duplication.

 ```css
 @custom-variant hocus (&:hover, &:focus);